arcus/education_modules/setting_up_git/setting_up_git.md

 Note that Vim is the default editor for many programs.
 If you haven't used Vim before and wish to exit a session without saving your changes, press `Esc` then type `:q!` and hit `Enter` or `↵` or on Macs, `Return`.
 If you want to save your changes and quit, press `Esc` then type `:wq` and hit `Enter` or `↵` or on Macs, `Return`.

-This is [a common problem that has frustrated many a new git user](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/)!
+This is [a common problem that has frustrated many a new Git user](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/)!
 You are not alone.
 </div>

 ### Default branch naming